grompe/BTWTweak/patcher/readme.txt

 - Added F9 key to increase system brightness up to three times; F10 to reset.

+- Added an ability to combine burning crude torches in crafting.

 v0.9o

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".